dhbw-ka-tinf22b5-dinder/Dinder-SRS/testplan.md

 ## 6. Deliverables

 ## 6.1 Test Evaluation Summaries
 The project owns a certain amount of tests in the Frontend and Backend.
-Each pushed commit should trigger the projects CI/CD Pipeline, which builds the application and executes the tests with a code analysis with Codacy.
-(In our final demo this sadly does not work yet)
+Each pushed commit should trigger the projects CI/CD Pipeline, which builds the application and executes the tests with a code analysis with SonarCloud.

 ## 6.2 Reporting on Test Coverage
-This happens manually every time a developer writes a new test with the test coverage tools EclEmma and IntelliJ IDEA Code Coverage and with the tool Codacy.
+This happens automatically on a push with SonarCloud.

 ## 6.3 Perceived Quality Reports
 If a build of our CI/CD Pipeline fails the administrators will be messaged.
 This includes a fail due to a failed test.
-Furthermore, the code quality tool is codacy.

 ## 6.4 Incident Logs and Change Requests
-Codacy should be added to the CI/CD pipeline.
 Every time someone pushes to the main repository, the pipeline with a build will be triggered.
-If a build fails this is directly visible in Jenkins.
+If a build fails this is directly visible in GitHub Actions.

 ## 6.5 Smoke Test Suite and Supporting Test Scripts
 The automated test execution in our CI/CD Pipeline enables regression testing.
 With this approach it is clearly visible when changes break existing functions and affect the correct behaviour of the application.